 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A hammertoe is a deformity that causes your toe to bend or curl downward instead of pointing forward.
-This deformity can affect any toe on your foot; however, it most often affects the second toe or third toe.
-Although a hammertoe may be present at birth, it usually develops over time due to wearing ill-fitting shoes or arthritis.
-In most cases, a hammertoe is treatable.
+A hammer toe is a deformity that causes your toe to bend or curl downward instead of pointing forward.
+This deformity can affect any toe on your foot.
+It most often affects the second or third toe.
+Although a hammer toe may be present at birth, it usually develops over time due to arthritis or wearing ill-fitting shoes, such as tight, pointed heels.
+In most cases, a hammer toe condition is treatable.

 Your toe contains two joints that allow it to bend at the middle and bottom.
-A hammertoe occurs when the middle joint becomes dislocated.
+A hammer toe occurs when the middle joint becomes flexed or bent downward.

 - wearing shoes that don’t fit properly

 - tightened ligaments or tendons in the foot